Spring Nature Safari ~ May 1-3, 2026

 Join us at the Shawnee State Lodge & Conference Center, nestled amidst the beauty of Shawnee State Forest.
 This event offers a perfect blend of expert-led field trips, engaging presentations, exciting night excursions (weather permitting), and lively social gatherings.
 Whether you’re a seasoned naturalist, a family seeking an unforgettable outdoor experience, or simply someone who loves the great outdoors, this event is designed just for you.
 Come and immerse yourself in nature’s wonders!

-Your registration fee of $175 includes two buffet dinners on Friday and Saturday night, conveniently served in the lodge ballroom before our engaging keynote presentations.
-You will have the option to purchase a to-go breakfast and bagged lunch for your field trip on Saturday.
-We are still working on the agenda for the weekend so that we can open registration in late January.
+Registration is open!
+Your registration fee of $185 includes two buffet dinners on Friday and Saturday night, two Friday and Saturday evening keynote presentations, Saturday day trips and evening hikes weather permitting.
+You have the option to purchase a to-go breakfast and bagged lunch for your field trip on Saturday at an additional cost or bring your own.
+Link is below.

 Check-in and registration 4:30 pm.